Estate and Trust Litigation

 If you are an executor or trustee or considering becoming a fiduciary, you should have legal representation to protect yourself from personal liability.
 A fiduciary is personally liable for all errors or omissions which result in a violation of the terms of the Will or Trust and cause harm to the beneficiaries’ interests.

 If you are a beneficiary of an estate or trust your rights are set forth by statute and/or may be specified by the Will or Trust instrument.
-If you believe that an executor or trustee is not administering the estate or trust in a lawful manner or has made a financially harmful error or omission you have options to enforce your rights and should contact the Law Office of Sam Walker immediately.
+If you believe that an executor or trustee is not administering the estate or trust in a lawful manner or has made a financially harmful error or omission you have options to enforce your rights and should contact Walker Law Corporation immediately.

 Our Approach to Estate & Trust Litigation

-At the Law Office of Sam Walker, we provide zealous representation in a caring individualized manner.
+At Walker Law Corporation, we provide zealous representation in a caring individualized manner.
 Your attorney will be available to you directly and you will not be forced to call a secretary or paralegal with your questions.
 You will have direct access to the attorney who will be handling your case throughout your estate planning or litigation matter.
 If you have any questions your attorney will respond to your call within 24 hours.